- What is Twitter?

 Registered Twitter account holders can obtain a download of Tweets posted to their Twitter account.
 Directions on how a user can request that information is available in our Help Center.

 Twitter does not currently offer account holders a self-serve method to obtain other, non-public information (e.g., IP logs) about their Twitter accounts.
-If a Twitter user requires his or her non-public account information, please direct the user to request this information directly from Twitter, Inc. by sending an email to email@example.com with subject: Request for Own Account Information; we will respond with further instructions.
+If a Twitter user requires his or her non-public account information, please direct the user to send a request to Twitter Inc. via our privacy form.
+We will respond with further instructions.

 Other general inquiries from law enforcement or government officials can be submitted through our web form.